For experts

 You know the evidence.
 Journalists need to hear from you.
 The Australian Science Media Centre (AusSMC) can help you have a voice in the media, giving your research real-world impact.

-Not sure if you're ready to face the media just yet?
-We provide a number of training activities to help you get science media savvy.
+We also provide a number of training activities to help you get science media savvy.
 Media training workshops include:

 - Science in the mainstream media